midchildan/dotfiles/README.md

 See [here](https://nixos.org/learn.html) to get started.
 For usage with this dotfiles, see [docs/nix.md](docs/nix.md).

+#### But what if I don't want Nix?

+There's an experimental script, [setup-without-nix.sh](scripts/setup-without-nix.sh) that you can optionally run after you've completed the installation process.
+This would take care of the issues which arise from the lack of Nix.

 ## Installation

 ### Step 1: Setup your repository